 Hence it’s the end of the war, and Laura is an assistant to an Andorian, T’Therin.
 They are present at the signing and transmission of the peace treaty to the Romulans.
 With them are Chara Sika (sharp-eyed readers will recognize her as the mother of Xindi sloth Aranda Chara, who Travis meets during The Puzzle), Emily Stone (the mother of Mark Stone, Pamela‘s classmate), canon characters Vulcan Ambassador Soval and Gral, a Tellarite.
 A Xindi Reptilian is working communications, and he reports that the Romulans won’t allow a picture transmission.
 They will receive an image, but they won’t send one, and remain a faceless enemy to the end, which clicks into place rather nicely with canon.

-This is a small filler type of story, and it serves its purpose just find.
+This is a small filler type of story, and it serves its purpose just fine.
 It was also a treat to bring these mostly minor characters together, as Laura is more than just the officiant at Malcolm and Lili’s wedding, or Jay‘s elder sister.
+Because this story reminded me of her, Laura also got a mention in Everybody Knows this is Nowhere.
 I particularly liked giving one final bit of information, that the Romulans would be relieved at the cessation of hostilities, ended just in time before the Star Empire went bankrupt.

 In response to an Andorian Week on the Star Trek Logs site, I decided to do a short story on a teenaged Talla.
 Talla is a canon character, the daughter of Shran and Jhamel.